kbherin/flatter-xml/README.md

   "{http://kbps.com/emp}address":        # Record name itsel should form a QName
     - "address-type"                     # Record's fields do not need a prefix or NS URI
     - "line1"
-    - "emp:state"                        # With NS prefix
+    - "emp:state"                        # With NS prefixAML
     - "zip"
 ```